B. 1986, Nairobi. Lives and works in London.

-Charles Robert Harrison’s practice uses painting, sculpture, installation and film in a way that reimagines and remodels common scenarios, effects, objects and experiences.
+Charles Harrison's work remodels common forms, drawing attention to perceptual fragility through distortions of material and sensual codes.
 Sculptural works are usually poorly fabricated and often placed within unsuspecting public environments, both offline and online.
-Recent large-scale projects have brought these processes together to instigate things like an old mattress shop, a relocated train station staircase, and a YouTube channel for crappy videos.
+Large-scale collaborative projects have brought these processes together to instigate things like a dreamy old mattress shop, a leaky laundrette and a train station staircase in a domestic garage.

-Charles graduated with a BA in Painting from University of Northampton in 2007.
-He has exhibited with Jupiter Woods, London, Lifespace, Dundee, Neue Froth Kunsthalle, Brighton and recently completed residencies at Wellcome Collection and Barbican Centre, London.
-His artistic methods and conceptual understanding have been shaped through collaboration and interdisciplinary research alongside artists, curators, social scientists, neuropsychologists, motor-neuroscientists and members of rare dementia support groups.
-These collaborations have particularly focussed on the historical development, values and deficiencies of standardised testing methods and have led to novel social science and arts and health research funded by Wellcome Trust, University College London and the Economic and Social Research Council.
+Charles graduated with a BA in Drawing and Painting from University of Northampton in 2007.
+He has exhibited with Jupiter Woods, London, Lifespace, Dundee, Neue Froth Kunsthalle, Brighton and completed residencies with PRAKSIS, Oslo, Wellcome Collection and Barbican Centre, London.
+His artistic methods and conceptual understanding have been shaped through collaboration and interdisciplinary research alongside artists, curators, social scientists, neuropsychologists, motor-neuroscientists and people living with rare dementias.
+These collaborations have particularly focussed on the historical development, values and deficiencies of standardised testing methods and have led to novel social science and arts and health research funded by Wellcome Trust, University College London (UCL) and the Economic and Social Research Council (ESRC).

 Selected Exhibitions and Events